vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 [scaling inference with
 embedders](https://blog.vespa.ai/accelerating-transformer-based-embedding-retrieval-with-vespa/).

-**Since the embedder is invoked multiple times (once per window), allowing a higher per-document operation timeout can be beneficial**.
+Since Vespa inferences with the model multiple times (once per window), allowing a higher per-document operation timeout can be beneficial.

 **I have PDFs with 10K pages, should I use one PDF ⇔ one Vespa document?**
-In this case it would be better to split into retrievable units like a PDF page instead of attempting to represent the entire PDF as a single document.
-This representation would make linking directly back to the source page.
+In this case, it would be better to split the PDF into retrievable units like a PDF **page** instead of attempting to represent the entire PDF as a single document.

 **Is Long-ColBERT supported with Vespa streaming mode for efficient personal (multi-tenancy with millions of users)?**
 Yes, you can use Long-ColBERT with [Vespa streaming mode](https://blog.vespa.ai/efficient-personal-search-at-large-scale/).

-**Can Vespa  take care of the text windowing for me, I want to reduce the number of run-time dependencies?**
+**Can Vespa  take care of the text windowing for me?**
-You can write a [custom document processor ](https://docs.vespa.ai/en/document-processing.html)that implements your chunking strategy.
-Or use the `split` [indexing expression ](https://docs.vespa.ai/en/reference/indexing-language-reference.html#other)support for simple regular expression splitting of string into an array of string.
+You can write a custom [Vespa document processor ](https://docs.vespa.ai/en/document-processing.html)that implements your chunking strategy.
+Alternatively, use the `split` [indexing expression ](https://docs.vespa.ai/en/reference/indexing-language-reference.html#other)support for simple regular expression splitting of string into an array of string.